Sant Joan Despí: Residential Sant Joan (TV3)

 This district was urbanized at the mid 1980s after the building of the main studios of the Catalan autonomic television, TV3, which is the reason why the quarter is popularly known as the 'TV3' quarter.

 It is a wealthy quarter surrounded by the large green zone called Fontsanta park which connects it with the Polígon Fontsanta and Les Planes.

 Eixample

 Eixample (extension) is a new quarter, being built since 1998, during the real estate bubble in Spain, as an extension toward the Llobregat river of the Barri Centre.

 Polígon Fontsanta

 Polígon Fontsanta is an industrial district which is in the geographic center of Sant Joan Despí.

-For many years, such polygon was the attracting factor for new population to the town, which explains why new quarters were built around it instead of around the old town.
+For many years, the industrial estate attracted new residents to the town, which explains why new quarters were built around it instead of around the old town.

-Important brands had their factories in the square including Gallina Blanca, San Miguel, Trinaranjus...
+Important brands had their factories in the square including Gallina Blanca, San Miguel, and Trinaranjus.

 Transportation

-The town is communicated with Barcelona downtown through several public transport:
+The town is linked to central Barcelona by several modes of public transport: